MLXIO

 The headline discount is large: the open-box Lenovo Yoga Pro 9i 16 is being described as discounted to around $1,100, with the final price likely depending on condition and availability.

 That gap matters because this is not a stripped-down configuration.
 The Yoga Pro 9i 16 combines an OLED panel, a high-end Intel mobile CPU, modern wireless connectivity, and enough memory and storage for serious multitasking.
 At full premium-laptop pricing, that mix reads like a creator-focused machine.
-At around $1,100, it starts competing with far more ordinary productivity notebooks.
+At around $1,100, it starts competing with far more ordinary productivity notebooks, including discounted 2-in-1 rivals.

 The open-box status is the pressure valve.
 It creates the deal.
 It also creates the uncertainty.
 Notebookcheck explicitly notes that the price depends on condition and may be subject to time restrictions or limited unit availability.